 - Getting adequate essential fatty acids

-- Getting enough vitamins and minerals
+- Getting the right balance of vitamins and minerals

 - Getting adequate fiber